John Charles Centre for Sport

 The stadium has been used by Leeds United for reserve matches, and since November 1995 by rugby league club Hunslet.
 It is the principal athletics stadium in the Leeds area and is the home of Leeds City Athletics Club.
-The sports complex also includes a tennis centre and indoor bowls and athletics centre.
-The stadium is one of the best available to clubs at Hunslet's level.
-The complex is comparable with the Gateshead International Stadium.
+South Leeds F.C. (formerly Middleton FC) have used the stadium since 2024 enabling the club to be promoted to the Northern Counties East League.

 Layout

 Stadium

 The stadium was the first part of the sports centre to be built.
 It has a two tier stand at the west end of the ground which has a capacity of 4,000.
 It also houses the changing rooms, corporate boxes and the Phoenix Bar.
 The stadium has a running track as well as a pitch and is mainly used for rugby league and athletics.

 Aquatics Centre

 The Aquatics Centre opened on 29 October 2007.
 The Olympic size swimming pool replaced previous facilities at the 40-year-old Leeds International Pool.

 Two submersible booms built into the main pool enable it to be divided into three pools of different sizes and depths, allowing a flexible daily swimming programme.
 A floating floor allows the depth of the diving pool and ⅓ of the main pool to be varied from two metres to shallow water for teaching and 0–5 metres for the diving pool.
 The centre is also suitable for national and international swimming and diving, with seating for 950 people overlooking the main pool and for 150 overlooking the diving area.
-The £16.5m centre also includes an aerobics studio and multi-use rooms.
+The £16.5 million centre also includes an aerobics studio and multi-use rooms.

 The movement of the city's main public swimming facilities to South Leeds attracted criticism.
 It left the city centre deprived of facilities and the new centre is difficult to reach for people without the use of a car.
 The South Leeds Stadium is also remote for people in north Leeds and outlying villages and towns, although other public sport facilities are available throughout Leeds.